t-murash/LAMMPS-UEFEX/README.md

 # USER-UEFEX
-The extensional code for the USER-UEF package in LAMMPS.
+The extensional package for the USER-UEF package in LAMMPS.